LearnPolkadot/DOTspot_posts/README.md

 👷 **Contributing**

 Project updates, articles, or other contributions from the community are encouraged!
-You can not post about projects but community members are open to write about the lastest trends in the space.
-More information is coming soon.
+Not only can projects post about lastest updates but Polkadot community members, apprentices, and ambassadors are welcome to write updates about the lastest trends in the space.
+More information is coming soon on how to contribute.

-_Note: You will need a GitHub account to contribute to posts.
+_Note: You will need a GitHub account to contribute to posts(articles/news).
 If you do not have a GitHub account, you may [sign up for one for free](https://github.com/join)._